View of the future Yves du Manoir Stadium in Colombes

 3. Things to do around Colombes

 Standing on the banks of the river Seine, the town of Colombes offers a breath of fresh air on the outskirts of Paris.
 It has to be said that this town in the department of Hauts-de-Seine and its surrounding area have plenty of sporting and cultural activities to offer fans of the great outdoors.
-And in case you needed proof of its dynamism, Colombes is to host the hockey competitions of the 2024 Olympic & Paralympic Games.
 Art enthusiasts will be delighted to know that Hauts-de-Seine is also packed with a fascinating cultural heritage.
 After all, this is where the impressionist movement began.
 So soak up the intoxicating, poetic charm of this French department as you explore along the bucolic banks of the Seine… There’s a fine line between sport and art!

 Sports activities in the great outdoors near Colombes